 Next, we described the genomic landscape of phylogenetic discordance in murines and its relationship to local genomic features.
 To do this, we analyzed genome-wide phylogenetic histories of six newly sequenced murine rodent genomes (excluding Otomys typis due to low assembly quality; see Fig. 1) and the well-annotated M. musculus reference genome.
 Using the coordinate system from the M. musculus genome we partitioned and aligned 263,389 non-overlapping 10 kb windows from these seven species (Table 1).

-After we filtered windows in repetitive regions or with low phylogenetic signal, we recovered 164,198 phylogenies with an average of 401 informative sites per window (Fig. S6).
+After we filtered windows in repetitive regions or with low phylogenetic signal, we recovered 163,765 phylogenies with an average of update informative sites per window (Fig. S6).
 We found that phylogenetic discordance was pervasive within and between chromosomes.
-We recovered 825 of the 945 possible unique rooted topologies among 6 species (when specifying R. soricoides as the outgroup) across all chromosomes (Table 3 shows the most common topologies recovered).
-The number of unique topologies per chromosome ranged from 160 to 388 with an average of 279 (Table 4).
-We ranked the recovered topologies by count per chromosome and found that eight different topologies were ranked in the top three in at least one chromosome.
-(Fig 2A; Table 3).
-The most frequent topology recovered across chromosomes matched the topology recovered via concatenation of all coding regions and the species tree recovered from UCEs (Fig. 1).
-However, this topology was only inferred for 12.5% of windows.
-That is, the robustly and consistently inferred species tree did not match the evolutionary relationships inferred for nearly 90% of the genome.
-Among the top topologies, the relationships of Hylomyscus alleni, Mastomys natalensis, and Praomys delectorum (HMP clade) were discordant between the top two trees.
-In the third topology, the HMP clade matched the species topology but Mus musculus was no longer sister to it (Fig. 3B).
+We recovered 597 of the 945 possible unique rooted topologies among 6 species (when specifying R. soricoides as the outgroup) across all chromosomes (Table 3 shows the most common topologies recovered).
+The number of unique topologies per chromosome ranged from 75 to 218 with an average of 141 (Table 4).
+We ranked the recovered topologies by count per chromosome and found that just four different topologies were ranked in the top three in at least one chromosome.
+(Fig 2A; Table 3) and only nine are present at a frequency above 1%.
+Among these, the top three topologies only differ in the ordering of the clade containing Hylomyscus alleni, Mastomys natalensis, and Praomys delectorum (HMP clade) with the rest of the tree being constant.
+These three species trees each comprise roughly 14% of all recovered topologies (Fig. 2), though interestingly of the three, it is the least common one that matches the topology recovered via concatenation of all coding regions and the species tree recovered from UCEs (Fig. 1).
+However, this topology was only inferred for 13.1% of windows.
+That is, the robustly and consistently inferred species tree did not match the evolutionary relationships inferred for nearly 90% of the genome.).

-While relationships among windows varied greatly and visual inspection revealed no clear partitioning of topological structures along the chromosome (e.g., Fig. 3C), we found that phylogenies were not randomly distributed across chromosomes.
+While relationships among windows varied greatly and visual inspection revealed no clear partitioning of topological structures along the chromosome (e.g., Fig. 2C), we found that phylogenies were not randomly distributed across chromosomes.
 We measured tree distance between adjacent windows and compared these distances to those measured between randomly selected windows on different chromosomes.
-We found that tree similarity between windows decayed logarithmically along chromosomes (Fig. 3A and B) and the distance at which tree similarity appeared random varied among chromosomes from 0.8 Megabases (Mb) on chromosome 7 to 162.99 Mb on the X chromosome (Fig. 3C, Fig. S7).
-While chromosomes 5, 10, and 11 were autosomal outliers with distances between windows to random-like trees exceeding 35 Mb, the average distance among all other autosomes was only 3.98 Mb.
+We found that tree similarity between windows decayed logarithmically along chromosomes (Fig. 3A and B) and the distance at which tree similarity appeared random varied among chromosomes from 0.15 Megabases (Mb) on chromosome 17 to 141.29 Mb on the chromosome 2 (Fig. 3C, Fig. S7).
+While chromosomes 2, 7, 9, and 11 were autosomal outliers with distances between windows to random-like trees exceeding 25 Mb, the average distance among all other autosomes was only 2.1 Mb.
 The rates at which phylogenetic similarity decayed tended to be inversely proportional to the distance at which two randomly drawn phylogenies lost similarity (Fig. 3D).